GODLY SORROW PRODUCES REPENTANCE

 Repentance is making a U-turn from your sinful ways to keep God’s commandments.
-If there is no change of mind and action; it is not a genuine repentance!
+If there is no change of mind followed by a corresponding change of action; it is not a genuine repentance!

-If all that you do after falling into or committing sins is to feel sorry, regret your action and weep, but still remain or continue in your sins; you know nothing about true repentance.
+If all that you do after falling into sins is to feel sorry, regret your actions and weep, but still remain or continue in your sins; you know nothing about true repentance.

-Godly sorrow for sin is the effect or result of the conviction of sin brought upon the soul by the Holy Spirit.
-It is the temporary deep or intense grief, or the temporary loss of joy and peace a true believer experiences when walking in disobedience to God’s Word and God’s Spirit.
+Godly sorrow for sins is the effect or result of the conviction of sins brought upon the soul by the Holy Spirit.
+It is the temporary deep or intense grief a true believer experiences as a result of his disobedience to God’s Word and God’s Spirit.
+Why?

-The natural or innate desire and delight of the New Creation is to obey God’s Word and God’s Spirit.
+Because the natural or innate desire and delight of the new creation is to obey God’s Word and God’s Spirit!

-If you are truly born-again, you will not desire or delight in practicing sins!
+If you are truly born-again, you will not desire to continue in sins, or delight in practicing sins!

-Therefore, anyone who is truly born again cannot continue to relish or enjoy sins and feel at ease when living or walking in disobedience to God’s Word.
+Therefore, anyone who is truly born again cannot continue to relish or enjoy sins, or feel at ease while living or walking in disobedience to God’s Word.

-Anyone who claims to be a New Creation in Christ and still enjoys sinning, or who feels no inward disturbance, turmoil, or sorrow while walking in disobedience, is nothing but a liar, an impostor, a fraud or hypocrite.
+Anyone who claims to be a new creation in Christ and still enjoys sinning, or who feels no inward disturbance, turmoil or sorrow as he walks in disobedience is nothing but a mere liar, an impostor, a fraud or hypocrite.